 On January 22, 2019, the Ministry of Justice and AmCham renewed their Strategic Partnership Agreement.
-The Strategic Partnership Agreement – first signed in 2011, then re-confimed in 2014 – ensures that AmCham has a well-established, formal cooperation framework with the Ministry of Justice and can engage in regular and direct consultation on its legislative proposals with Government experts.
+The Strategic Partnership Agreement – first signed in 2011, then first renewed in 2014 – ensures that AmCham has a well-established, formal cooperation framework with the Ministry of Justice and can engage in regular and direct consultation on its legislative proposals with Government experts.
 As a result, AmCham had a solid base to contribute and make an impact on the Hungarian legislation.